 Addressing the Mayor

-- If you are speaking in public and would like to welcome or introduce the Mayor, the usual form of address is simply ‘ Mr Mayor’.
-For example, “and so, I’d like to welcome Councillor Rob Skoulding, Mayor of March.”
+If you are speaking in public and would like to welcome or introduce the Mayor, the usual form of address is simply ‘ Mister Mayor’, or, for example, “and so, I’d like to welcome Councillor Mark Purser, Mayor of March.”

-If you are speaking to the Mayor in conversation, the correct title remains ‘Mr Mayor’.
+If you are speaking to the Mayor in conversation, the correct title remains ‘Mister Mayor’.

-If you would like to write to the Mayor, you should address your letter to ‘ The Mayor, Councillor Rob Skoulding.
-You can also abbreviate this to ‘ Mayor, Councillor Rob Skoulding.
+If you would like to write to the Mayor, you should address your letter to ‘ The Mayor, Councillor Mark Purser.
+You can also abbreviate this to ‘ Mayor, Councillor Mark Purser’.

-You should also begin your letter with ‘Dear Mr Mayor’.
+You should also begin your letter with ‘Dear Mister Mayor’.